 “Merchants that can deliver alternative payment options will make it easier for new and prospective customers to engage with their brand while those that don’t adapt will likely start to cede their customer base to more modern competition,” he says.
 “Of course, this translates to solution providers as well.
 Merchants will require manageable solutions for omnichannel engagement, and the business solution providers poised to deliver will find themselves in a position to grow at the expense of providers that are lagging behind current technology.”

 5Optimizing the Supply Chain and Customer Service

-Shash Anand, VP of Product Strategy, SOTI, says, “For many retailers, COVID-19 has unexpectedly demonstrated the importance of managing critical supply chains and customer service using the right technology.
+Shash Anand, VP of Product Strategy, SOTI, says, “For many retailers, COVID-19 unexpectedly demonstrated the importance of managing critical supply chains and customer service using the right technology.
 “With a surge in online shopping and demand for faster delivery, retailers need to perform inventory checks, automate orders for high-demand stock and track orders instantly,” Anand says.
 “The right mobility and IoT management solution can help them stay compliant, streamline operations and eliminate the downtime of devices, all while delivering great customer service.
-It’s important for in-store devices and IoT endpoints to work when and how they’re supposed to, with the ability to remotely diagnose, troubleshoot and fix any tech issues, and configure new in-store devices with speed and ease.”
+In addition, in-store devices and IoT endpoints need to work when and how they’re supposed to, with the ability to remotely diagnose, troubleshoot and fix any tech issues, and configure new in-store devices with speed and ease.”

 6Maintaining Visibility and Competitiveness

 Zina Hassel, President of ZLH Enterprises and member of the ASCII Group, says it’s also crucial that retailers maintain visibility into their operations and markets.
 “Brick-and-mortar retailers are facing increasing competition from online vendors, so it is critical to know as much about foot traffic as possible.
 In addition, there are IT apps that provide analytics to retailers so that they have information on shoppers’ habits,” she says.